hashicorp/terraform-provider-helm/README.md

 This is the [Helm](https://github.com/kubernetes/helm) provider for [Terraform](https://www.terraform.io/).

-The provider manages the installed [Charts](https://github.com/helm/charts) in your Kubernetes cluster, in the same way Helm does, through Terraform.
+This provider allows you to install and manage [Helm Charts](https://artifacthub.io/packages/search?kind=0&sort=relevance&page=1) in your Kubernetes cluster using Terraform.

 ## Contents